Alex Baker

-Alexandra Baker (born 1982 or 1983) is a British politician who has served as a Member of Parliament for Aldershot since 2024.
-She is a member of the Labour Party and was both the first member of the party and first woman elected to represent Aldershot.
+Alexandra Baker (born 1982 or 1983) is a Labour politician who has served as Member of Parliament for Aldershot since 2024.
+She was the first member of the Labour Party and the first woman to be elected to represent Aldershot.

 Early life and career

 Alex Baker graduated from the University of Birmingham in 2006.
 Baker worked in multiple jobs at the Battersea Power Station, including director of communities and sustainability.
 Baker was a political development officer and parliamentary officer for the Co-operative Party and Co-operative Group.

-Career
+Parliamentary career

 In the 2024 general election Baker was elected as the Member of Parliament for Aldershot with a majority of 5,683 votes.
 Her Conservative predecessor was Leo Docherty.
 The seat was a target for the Labour Party as it won control of the council in the local elections.
 Her election made her the first non-Conservative to represent the constituency since its establishment in 1918, and the first women to represent it as well.
 On 9 October 2024, she made her maiden speech in the House of Commons during a debate on the Renters' Rights Bill.

 During Baker's tenure in the House of Commons she has served on the Defence Select Committee.
 She is the chair of the All-Party Parliamentary Group on Nepal.